Freedom in the World

 Freedom Rating (1 = best, 7 = worst)

 Civil Liberties (1 = best, 7 = worst)

 Political Rights (1 = best, 7 = worst)

 Nagorno-Karabakh has enjoyed de facto independence from Azerbaijan since 1994 and retains close political, economic, and military ties with Armenia.
-While most previous elections were regarded as relatively free and fair, parliamentary and presidential votes held in 2005 and 2007 were criticized by the opposition for alleged fraud and other irregularities.
-All of these elections were considered invalid by the international community, whichdoes not recognize Nagorno-Karabakh’s independence.
+Though earlier elections were regarded as relatively free and fair, parliamentary and presidential votes held in 2005 and 2007 were criticized by the opposition for alleged fraud and other irregularities.
+In the 2010 parliamentary elections, there were no opposition candidates, administrative resources were used to support progovernment candidates, and the election commission was entirely composed of progovernment officials.
+All Karabakh elections are considered invalid by the international community, whichdoes not recognize the territory’s independence.